-There are no safety hazards to children on site.
+The dumpster will be screened as required by this standard and the Route 1 Design Standards.
 Based on the above findings of fact, the Board finds the standards of this section have been met.

-L. Capacity of the Applicant: The applicant must demonstrate that he / she has the financial and technical capacity to carry out the project in accordance with this ordinance and the approved plan.
+L. Capacity of the Applicant.
+The applicant must demonstrate that he / she has the financial and technical capacity to carry out the project in accordance with this ordinance and the approved plan.